-- 1. Continue the successful backlog reduction initiative with the addition of an aggressive approach toward directing and reinitiating cleanup of marginally low/intermediate-risk sites during FY 2022-23 to further reduce cleanup backlog. - 2.
-Provide additional funding and staff to address required oversight for releases from ASTs, noncommercial (home heating oil) USTs, roadside incidents, and other non-UST petroleum releases. - 3.
-Re-evaluate all high-risk incidents during FY 2022-23 and aggressively pursue cleanups to the extent allowed by funding availability. - 4.
+- Staff were able to keep up with new noncommercial releases (207) and close (214) noncommercial releases. - Staff were not able to keep up with the number of new non-UST releases (285) when compared to the number of releases that were closed (245). - Noncommercial Releases: - There are 2,065 open noncommercial releases. - Current staff commitments allowed for a backlog reduction of only seven noncommercial sites in FY 2022-2023. - The Section would be more effective in reducing this backlog of noncommercial releases if one additional staff position were added in each of NCDEQ's seven regional offices. - AST, roadside incidents, and other non-UST releases: - At the end of FY 2022-23, the number of open non-UST releases increased by 40 to 2,412. - Adding one staff position to each of the seven regional offices to address the non-UST releases would at a minimum stop adding to the number of open releases at the end of every fiscal year. - 3.
+Re-evaluate all high-risk incidents during FY 2023-24 and aggressively pursue cleanups to the extent allowed by funding availability. - 4.
 Provide additional funding and equipment for emergency response actions (i.e. storms, floods or releases from unknown sources) and for disaster resiliency activities to identify and mitigate at-risk facilities. - 5.
-Develop a framework to integrate environmental justice criteria in the UST risk-based closure process. - 6.
+Expand on the State-Lead framework to integrate environmental justice criteria in the UST risk-based closure process. - 6.
 Continue ongoing cost control measures: - a.
 Evaluation and implementation of better, more systematic ways to apply risk-based closure criteria to incidents. - b.
 Continuation of intensive review process for pre-approvals for requested site work. - c.
 Continuation of intensive corrective action plan review with consensus of the selected method and technology by all stakeholders required prior to implementation. - 7.
-Continue the successful programs previously implemented to reduce releases by maintaining a compliance inspection frequency of at least once every three years for USTs in North Carolina. - 8.
+Continue the successful programs previously implemented to reduce releases by maintaining a facility compliance inspection frequency of at least once every three years for USTs in North Carolina. - 8.
 Continue the successful programs previously implemented to prevent and minimize releases by providing release prevention and detection training to UST owners and operators. - 9.
 Investigate possible revenue enhancement mechanisms to enable the Commercial Fund to better meet projected future obligations including: - a. an increase in the motor fuels excise tax contribution to one cent per gallon, or; - b. consider long-term transition from the Commercial Fund as the primary mechanism for owners of regulated USTs to meet federal financial responsibility requirements.
 In place of, or in conjunction with, a state-subsidized fund, owners and operators of newly installed or replaced or upgraded, regulated commercial UST systems could be required to use other financial responsibility mechanisms, such as private insurance, bonding, letters of credit or self-insurance.